kootenayMark/Wordpress-5-installation-runbook/README.md

 ```
 sudo apt-get update
 ```
+* Enter your sudo (admin password) when prompted.
 Install Apache
 ```
 sudo apt-get install apache2
 ```
-* Enter password when prompted.
-* Enter Y to agree to disk space requirements.
+* Enter 'Y' to agree to disk space requirements.
 * You can ignore the warning about Global name server.
 ### Test that apache is up and running by entering your server's IP address in a browser and you should see the Ubuntu Apache2 Default page ###
 # Step 2 - Install MySQL #